BSC-ES/autosubmit/docs/source/devguide/platforms/index.rst

 Once the experiment is generated we can execute it and check if by running the command below the experiment

     #.
 Submit the job to the specified platform
-    #. monitor the status of them
+    #. monitor their status
     #. transfers logs to $expid/tmp/Log_$expid

 ``autosubmit run <EXPID>``

 .. note::
-    For more examples on how to create and share configurations of experiments and platform you can visit this :ref:`page <create_and_share_config>`
+    For more examples on how to create and share configurations of experiments and platforms, you can visit the :ref:`page <create_and_share_config>`.